Marc Benioff Sells 2,300 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Tuesday, February 22nd, Marc Benioff sold 2,300 shares of salesforce.com stock.
 The shares were sold at an average price of $196.64, for a total value of $452,272.00.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Vectors Research Management LLC raised its position in salesforce.com by 128.9% in the 4th quarter.
-Vectors Research Management LLC now owns 103 shares of the CRM provider’s stock valued at $26,000 after buying an additional 58 shares during the last quarter.
-Retirement Planning Co of New England Inc. acquired a new stake in salesforce.com in the 4th quarter valued at approximately $27,000.
-Joseph P. Lucia & Associates LLC raised its position in salesforce.com by 761.5% in the 3rd quarter.
-Joseph P. Lucia & Associates LLC now owns 112 shares of the CRM provider’s stock valued at $30,000 after buying an additional 99 shares during the last quarter.
-Rosenberg Matthew Hamilton acquired a new stake in salesforce.com in the 3rd quarter valued at approximately $34,000.
-Finally, Financial Enhancement Group LLC raised its position in salesforce.com by 589.5% in the 4th quarter.
-Financial Enhancement Group LLC now owns 131 shares of the CRM provider’s stock valued at $33,000 after buying an additional 112 shares during the last quarter.
-77.16% of the stock is currently owned by institutional investors.
+CRM has been the topic of several research analyst reports.
+Stifel Nicolaus lowered their price target on salesforce.com from $350.00 to $300.00 and set a “buy” rating on the stock in a research report on Wednesday, March 2nd.
+Wedbush dropped their price target on salesforce.com from $315.00 to $275.00 and set an “outperform” rating on the stock in a research report on Wednesday, March 2nd.
+Credit Suisse Group set a $375.00 price target on salesforce.com in a report on Thursday, March 3rd.
+Mizuho cut their target price on shares of salesforce.com from $350.00 to $295.00 and set a “buy” rating for the company in a research report on Tuesday, February 15th.
+Finally, JPMorgan Chase & Co. set a $316.00 target price on shares of salesforce.com in a research note on Wednesday, March 2nd.
+Seven research analysts have rated the stock with a hold rating, thirty-two have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $302.23.

-CRM has been the subject of a number of recent research reports.
-Mizuho cut their target price on salesforce.com from $350.00 to $295.00 and set a “buy” rating for the company in a research note on Tuesday, February 15th.
-Raymond James lowered their price target on salesforce.com from $340.00 to $300.00 and set a “strong-buy” rating on the stock in a research report on Wednesday, March 2nd.
-Loop Capital lowered their price target on salesforce.com from $275.00 to $225.00 in a research report on Monday, February 7th.
-Robert W. Baird lowered their price target on salesforce.com from $315.00 to $300.00 in a research report on Wednesday, March 2nd.
-Finally, Zacks Investment Research cut salesforce.com from a “strong-buy” rating to a “hold” rating and set a $244.00 price target on the stock. in a research report on Tuesday, February 1st.
-Seven equities research analysts have rated the stock with a hold rating, thirty-two have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, salesforce.com presently has a consensus rating of “Buy” and a consensus price target of $302.23.
+A number of hedge funds have recently added to or reduced their stakes in CRM.
+Vectors Research Management LLC increased its position in salesforce.com by 128.9% during the 4th quarter.
+Vectors Research Management LLC now owns 103 shares of the CRM provider’s stock valued at $26,000 after buying an additional 58 shares in the last quarter.
+Retirement Planning Co of New England Inc. purchased a new position in salesforce.com in the fourth quarter worth about $27,000.
+Joseph P. Lucia & Associates LLC grew its position in salesforce.com by 761.5% during the third quarter.
+Joseph P. Lucia & Associates LLC now owns 112 shares of the CRM provider’s stock valued at $30,000 after buying an additional 99 shares during the period.
+Rosenberg Matthew Hamilton bought a new position in salesforce.com in the 3rd quarter worth $34,000.
+Finally, Financial Enhancement Group LLC lifted its position in shares of salesforce.com by 589.5% during the 4th quarter.
+Financial Enhancement Group LLC now owns 131 shares of the CRM provider’s stock valued at $33,000 after buying an additional 112 shares in the last quarter.
+77.16% of the stock is owned by institutional investors.

 salesforce.com Company Profile (Get Rating)